-- 6. Click (New).
-Name the new filter Non-Structural Walls and click ok - 7.
-In the Categories area, click Check None and select Walls. - 8.
-In the Filter Rules area, set Filter by to Structural Usage, equals, and Non-bearing, as shown in Figure 1-81.
+- 7. In the Categories area, click Check None and select Walls. - 8.
+In the Filter Rules area, set Filter by to Structural Usage, equals, and Non-bearing, as shown in Figure 1-82.

 9. Click to close the Filters dialog box.